About the project

 New bridge benefits

 • Wider lanes.
-Regulation lane widths with shoulders facilitate safe flow of traffic at highway speed.
+Regulation lane widths with shoulders facilitate safe flow of traffic at highway speed with separated bike and pedestrian access.

 • Safer navigation.
 The new bridge will provide more space for barges to more easily navigate underneath the bridge.

 • Seismically resilient.
-This will ensure the bridge will remain a critical connection for the Gorge after a major earthquake.
+Built to modern seismic standards, the new bridge will be a durable connection for the Pacific Northwest.

 • Reduced maintenance cost.
 Modern design and materials will reduce maintenance costs over the lifespan of the new bridge.